Ebazhanov/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 #### Q29.
 A business purchased office equipment by issuing a one-year note payable.
 The entire amount of the note is due at the end of one year.
 How do you record this transaction?

 - [ ] Debt asset, credit equity
-- [ ] Debt liablity, credit asset.
+- [ ] Debt liability, credit asset.
 - [x] Debit asset, credit liability
 - [ ] Debit equity, credit asset.